eniac/mu2sls/README.md

 * Compiler could also be helpful for testing, in principle it should decouple the platform specific details and it should abstract over calls to other services, therefore allowing for modular testing.

 * Lazy importing of code for latency critical applications that are short lived.

+## Troubleshooting <a name="troubleshooting"></a>

+This section includes unexpected issues that and how they can be addressed

+### `kubectl` not found

+That sometimes happens on my WSL Ubuntu distribution and the way to solve this is to restart Docker.
+It seems that `kubectl` requires docker to be running properly for it to work.

 ## Misc Experimental and exploratory scripting to make the openfaas experiment work <a name="misc-experiment-code"></a>